danyspin97/tt/README.md

 ### Building

-To build tt a working D compiler is required.
+To build tt a working C++ compiler is required.
 Meson will take care of the rest:

 ```bash
 $ meson build